-Based on the Audit Committee's review and discussions noted above, the Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2005 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's review and discussions noted above, the Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2006 for filing with the Securities and Exchange Commission.

-The Committee and the Board also have recommended, subject to shareholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for fiscal 2006.
+The Committee and the Board also have recommended, subject to shareholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for fiscal 2007.

-Members of the Audit Committee:

-Donald Oresman (chairman) Alan H. Howard
+Members of the Audit Committee: Donald Oresman (chairman) Alan H. Howard Richard Isserman

-Margaret Hayes Adame Nathan Leventhal

-FISCAL 2005 AND 2004 AUDIT FIRM FEE SUMMARY
+FISCAL 2006 AND 2005 AUDIT FIRM FEE SUMMARY

-The following table presents the aggregate fees billed for professional services rendered by the Company's independent auditors, PricewaterhouseCoopers LLP, in the "audit fees", "audit - related fees", "tax fees", and "all other fees" categories, in each case as such terms are defined by the SEC, for the fiscal years ended January 31, 2005 and 2004.
+The following table presents the aggregate fees billed for professional services rendered by the Company's independent auditors, PricewaterhouseCoopers LLP, in the "audit fees", "audit - related fees", "tax fees", and "all other fees" categories, in each case as such terms are defined by the SEC, for the fiscal years ended January 31, 2006 and 2005.

-YEAR AUDIT (\$) AUDIT RELATED (\$) TAX (\$) ALL OTHERS (\$) TOTALS (\$) 2004 515,000 1,053,000 94,000 1,400 1,663,400 2005 1,410,913 294,730 354,349 1,500 2,061,491
+YEAR AUDIT (\$) AUDIT RELATED (\$) TAX (\$) ALL OTHERS (\$) TOTALS (\$) 2005 1,410,913 294,730 354,349 1,500 2,061,492 2006 1,312,200 61,000 51,050 2,320 1,426,570

 Audit fees include fees for audit or review services in accordance with generally accepted auditing standards and fees for services that generally only the Company's auditors provide, such as statutory audits and review of documents filed with the SEC.
-The increase in audit fees for fiscal 2005 was primarily related to services in connection with section 404 of the Sarbanes-Oxley Act of 2002.

 Audit related fees include fees for assurance and related services that are traditionally performed by the Company's auditors.
-The services include audits of employee benefit plans, consultation in connection with financial and accounting standards, and, for fiscal 2004, due diligence performed in connection with the Ebel acquisition.
+The services include audits of employee benefit plans and consultation in connection with financial and accounting standards.

 Tax fees include fees for services that are performed by professional tax staff other than in connection with the audit.
-The services include tax compliance, tax advice and tax planning services which, in fiscal 2005, included such services primarily related to the Ebel acquisition.
+The services include tax compliance, tax advice and tax planning services.